 The Big Four global networks are focusing more on the implementation of high quality audit engagements.
-For this reason, they require network firms in each country to comply with a detailed audit manual provided by the global network, and conduct global reviews to confirm whether network firms comply with the manual.
-Large-sized audit firms and some mid-tier audit firms undergo a global review by the global network every year.
+For this reason, they require network firms in each country to comply with the detailed quality control provisions and audit manuals provided by the global network, and conduct global reviews to confirm whether network firms comply with those provisions and manual in periodic inspections and individual audit work.